Désirée Clary: Crown Princess

 As Crown Princess of Sweden, wearing the Nationella dräkten, by R Lefévre.

 On 22 December 1810, Desideria arrived with her son Oscar in Helsingborg in Sweden, and the 6 January 1811, she was introduced to the Swedish royal court at the Royal Palace in Stockholm.
 She had been met in Helsingborg by her appointed Mistress of the Robes Countess Caroline Lewenhaupt and the maid of honor Mariana Koskull.
 The Swedish climate was reportedly a shock for her: she arrived during the winter, and she hated the snow so much that she cried.
 Her spouse had converted upon his election as heir to the Swedish throne, and upon their arrival, her son was also to do so, as was required, and was taken from her to be brought up a Lutheran.
 There was, in accordance with the Tolerance Act, no demand that she should convert, and a Catholic chapel was arranged for her use.
-Desideria was not religious, but the Catholic masses served to remind her of France, and she celebrated the birth of Napoleon II by a Te Deum in her chapel.
+Desideria was not religious, but the Catholic masses served to remind her of France, and she had the birth of Napoleon II celebrated by a Te Deum in her chapel.

 Desideria was unable to adapt to the demands of formal court etiquette or participate in the representational duties which were required of her in her position of Crown Princess.
 Her French entourage, especially Elise la Flotte, made her unpopular during her stay in Sweden by encouraging her to complain about everything.
-She did not have a good relationship with Queen Hedwig Elizabeth Charlotte, though the Dowager Queen Sophia Magdalena was reportedly kind to her.
+She did not have a good relationship with Queen Charlotte, though the Dowager Queen Sophia Magdalena was reportedly kind to her.
 In her famous diaries, Queen Charlotte described her as good hearted, generous and pleasant when she chose to be and not one to plot, but also an immature "spoiled child", who hated all demands and was unable to handle any form of representation, and as "a French woman in every inch" who disliked and complained about everything which was not French, and "consequently, she is not liked."

 Queen Charlotte, who wanted to remain the center of attention at her own court, was not pleased with Desideria and also influenced King Charles against her.

 Desideria left Sweden in the summer of 1811 under the name of Countess of Gotland, officially because of her health, and returned to Paris, leaving her husband and her son behind.
 She herself said that the Swedish nobility had treated her as if they were made of ice: "Do not talk with me of Stockholm, I get a cold as soon as I hear the word."
 In Sweden, her husband took a mistress, the noblewoman Mariana Koskull.